architect/arc.codes/src/views/docs/en/reference/runtime/node.md

 Architect runtime helpers are optional but they do make working with CloudFormation provisioned resources nicer.
 CloudFormation resources are generated with names more friendly for machines than people.
 Other frameworks leave resource discovery up to end users which leads to ad hoc implementations becoming a frequent bug vector.
 Architect treats runtime discovery as a first class concern.

-> Amazon Resource Names (ARNs) are available at runtime to all Lambda functions defined in the same `app.arc`.
-Things such as DynamoDB tables, SNS topics, SQS queues, API Gateway endpoints, and S3 static bucket ARNs are baked into `@architect/functions` so your runtime program logic interacts with resources using people friendly and readable names defined in the `app.arc` file.
+> Amazon Resource Names (ARNs) are available at runtime to all Lambda functions defined in the same Architect project manifest.
+Things such as DynamoDB tables, SNS topics, SQS queues, API Gateway endpoints, and S3 static bucket ARNs are baked into `@architect/functions` so your runtime program logic interacts with resources using readable, people-friendly names defined in your Architect project manifest.

 ## Setup